rikgj/Linux-chat-program/README.md

-# Linux-chat-program
+# Linux chat program
-A simple chat program to chat on a linux machine
+A simple not secure chat program to chat on a linux machine

+Idea:
+- Have multiple people connect to a single linux machine and chat on it